Fine Grained Authorization

 end

-This call will return a 401 Unauthorized
+This call will return a 200 OK

-if user d6ed6474-784e-407e-a1ea-42a91d4c52b9
+if user 6ed6474-784e-407e-a1ea-42a91d4c52b9

-does not have the editor
+does not have the editor relation on store 7

-if they do have the relation.
+if the user does have the relation.

 Client-side Authorization